 Ensure to disclose all medical problems and associated medication with your surgeon.
 In case there any changes in your health before the surgery (i.e. cold or flu) notify your clinic immediately, as your surgery will need to be postponed.

-Contact us to find out more about our gynecomastia treatments, including a price estimate, available surgery dates and the option to book a free consulation directly with Dr. Nurein.
-You can book a free gynecomastia consultation in person with Dr Nurein, at our clinics in London and Sheffield, or an initial video consultation via Facetime or Skype.
+Contact us to find out more about our gynecomastia treatments, including a price estimate, available surgery dates and the option to book a free consultation directly with Dr. Nurein.
+You can book a free gynecomastia consultation in person with Dr Nurein, at our clinics in London and Sheffield, or an initial video consultation.

 UK Gynecomasia Clinics is part of Be Cosmetic Clinics under Surgmited Ltd.